 Make video a priority

 Video is a must if you're growing your social media organically.
 Studies show that social media views are the highest on video.
 Best of all, you don't have to have professionally produced videos to make it work in your marketing strategy.
-If you don't have editing facilities then just use it spontaneously in your Instagram and Facebook stories feature.
+If you don't have editing skills then just use it spontaneously in your Instagram and Facebook stories feature.
 Just like photos, capture snippets in portrait (stories) and landscape for editing freedom later on.

 Show us your face